 Change up your strategy, build up your patience, and remain optimistic.

 We all know the museum field, like most other industries, has been widely impacted by the spread of the ongoing COVID-19 pandemic.
 Many museum professionals have been laid off or furloughed, and have since sought out professional development trainings, networking opportunities, and new careers.
-Now, months into the pandemic, it seems everyone’s career goals have changed.
+Now, it seems everyone’s career goals have changed.

 If you're looking to grow in your current job or place yourself on a different career path – either within or outside the museum field – you may be contemplating the best way to go about it.